It’s a commonly held myth that introverts don’t want to talk. Here’s a case where I heard that assumption loud and

 I gained insights that helped me create workshops and services that eventually led to a thriving business focused on coaching for introverts.

 I’m glad I listened to my inner Knowing instead of others’ opinions.
-Ah, that’s a big topic that really gets me talking!
+Ah, listening to our inner knowing is a big topic that really gets me talking!
 I’ll definitely say more on that in future posts, and I already wrote a little about my experience with trusting my intuition here.)

 5 Lively Conversations Among Caring Introverts

 Want to hear what introverts are talking about?

 - What’s coming soon for you that feels restorative for your introvert soul?
 What’s coming soon that feels challenging?